Victory Day Parades: Russian parades held outside Moscow

-Parades held in the Russian Republic of Crimea are spread across three cities: Sevastopol, Simferopol and Kerch.
+Parades held in the occupied Ukrainian Republic of Crimea are spread across three cities: Sevastopol, Simferopol and Kerch.
 The first large-scale procession took place in 1960 at the city stadium in Simferopol.
 Since the 90s, the most grandiose parades, were held in Sevastopol, a Hero City.
-For a number of years, a joint parade of the Russian Black Sea Fleet and the Ukrainian Navy took place in the city, featuring both Ukrainian and Rusisan parade commanders and inspectors.
+For a number of years, a joint parade of the Russian Black Sea Fleet and the Ukrainian Navy took place in the city, featuring both Ukrainian and Russian parade commanders and inspectors.

 Since the 2014 Annexation of Crimea by the Russian Federation, parades have been solely held by Russia, with the first parade in May of that year commemorating the 70th anniversary of its liberation.
 President Vladimir Putin also visited the city to attend a fleet review after reviewing the parade in Moscow that day.
+No parade at all within Sevastopol, Simferopol and Kerch was held in 2025 because of Ukrainian UAV attacks on Russian military installations in the peninsula and the threat of further Ukrainian military action even targeting government facilities.

 Russian parades outside the country

 The following bases in foreign countries hold military parades: